enumerable-entity/Feedby/README.md

-# feedby
+# Feedby
-This is a REST API service based on microservices architecture backend that provides simple feedback to busines, and based on QR-code scaning
+This is a REST API service based on microservices architecture backend that provides simple feedback to busines, and based on QR-code scaning on pruducts

+#Work in progres